Towhid0845/All-About-React-JS/readme.md

 ## JSX (JavaScript XML)
 - Declarative syntax to descrive what components look and how they work.
-- Extension of JavaScript that allows us to **embed JavaScript, CSS, and Reat components into HTML**.
+- Extension of JavaScript that allows us to **embed JavaScript, CSS, and React components into HTML**.
 - Each JSX element is **converted** to a React.createElement function call.
 - Components must return a block of JSX.
 It always return a single element.
 You must need to wrap all the code within a single tag.
 - It is better to use <></> (syntactic sugar format of <React.Fragment>) as wrapper tag.